 Practical information to move and settle into your new research position

 This booklet is being developed especially for postdocs to provide practical information on how to settle in at Queen's, including human resources procedures, ways to get your staff card, email, access to facilities or get your working station up and running.
 Most importantly, this booklet will highlight the range of personal and career development resources and support available to postdocs through the PDC and other university departments to make their time at Queen's a success! (a booklet was originally designed for MHLS postdocs; it is being updated for all and will be available soon)

 Find out about expectations and opportunities to start off your research journey on the right foot!

 The PDC and Organisational Development are reviewing inductions for new postdocs and researchers, in order to provide you with a session adapted to your needs and updated to include the support provided by the new PDC.
-We expect the first session to take place before the end of 2021.
+We expect the first session to take place at the start of 2022.
 It should help you understand your environment, your role, showcasing the most relevant programmes and resources available to you as well as how to approach your career development.

 The PDC is present at the virtual and on-campus all staff welcome events organised by People & Culture, so come visit our stall and ask us your questions; we'd be delighted to meet you!